Helium: Scientific discoveries

 In 1913, Niels Bohr published his "trilogy" on atomic structure that included a reconsideration of the Pickering–Fowler series as central evidence in support of his model of the atom.
 This series is named for Edward Charles Pickering, who in 1896 published observations of previously unknown lines in the spectrum of the star ζ Puppis (these are now known to occur with Wolf–Rayet and other hot stars).
-Pickering attributed the observation (lines at 4551, 5411, and 10123 Å) to a new form of hydrogen with half-integer transition levels.
+Pickering attributed the observation (lines at 455.1, 541.1, and 1012.3 nm) to a new form of hydrogen with half-integer transition levels.
 In 1912, Alfred Fowler managed to produce similar lines from a hydrogen-helium mixture, and supported Pickering's conclusion as to their origin.
 Bohr's model does not allow for half-integer transitions (nor does quantum mechanics) and Bohr concluded that Pickering and Fowler were wrong, and instead assigned these spectral lines to ionised helium, He^{+}.
 Fowler was initially skeptical but was ultimately convinced that Bohr was correct, and by 1915 "spectroscopists had transferred [the Pickering–Fowler series] definitively [from hydrogen] to helium."
 Bohr's theoretical work on the Pickering series had demonstrated the need for "a re-examination of problems that seemed already to have been solved within classical theories" and provided important confirmation for his atomic theory.

 In 1938, Russian physicist Pyotr Leonidovich Kapitsa discovered that helium-4 has almost no viscosity at temperatures near absolute zero, a phenomenon now called superfluidity.
 This phenomenon is related to Bose–Einstein condensation.
 In 1972, the same phenomenon was observed in helium-3, but at temperatures much closer to absolute zero, by American physicists Douglas D. Osheroff, David M. Lee, and Robert C. Richardson.
-The phenomenon in helium-3 is thought to be related to pairing of helium-3 fermions to make bosons, in analogy to Cooper pairs of electrons producing superconductivity.
+The phenomenon in helium-3 is thought to be related to pairing of helium-3 fermions to make bosons, in analogy to the Cooper pairs of electrons producing superconductivity.

 In 1961, Vignos and Fairbank reported the existence of a different phase of solid helium-4, designated the gamma-phase.
-It exists for a narrow range of pressure between 1.45 and 1.78 K.
+It exists for a narrow range of pressure between 1.45 K and 1.78 K.